Jammyzx1/R-ML-RF-SVM-PLS/README.md

 102,overall,RMSE,rf,0.1885
 102,overall,RSQUARED,rf,0.9935

+This can be analysed with the excel Macro provided.

 The 'dataset_X' directory also contains one directory for each random seed ('dataset_seed_y' where y is the random seed) with the following files:

 error_parameter_optimised_for_each_fold_output_102.txt # internally optimised parameters